danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 categories: Nginx, OpenResty, Caching
 ---

-Web response time has a clear impact on if potential prospects will stay on your site and become engaged with your product or leave before you even have a chance to woo them.
+Web response time has a clear impact on if potential prospects will stay on your site and become engaged with your product.
 What happens when a website is slower than desired?

-Obviously website reliability is very key as well.
+They leave before you can woo them.
+Obviously, website reliability is very key as well.
 When we make an api request, or request a remote stylesheet or javascript asset, we expect it to given to us.
-What happens when the resource is not available or the origin server that has the resource is down?
+What happens when the resource is not available or the upstream server that has the resource is down?
+Not good.

-These two problems can be addressed very elegantly and succinctly by using out of the box nginx caching capabilities.
+These two problems can be addressed very elegantly and succinctly by using out of the box nginx and OpenResty caching capabilities.

-Caching is hard and when we begin to work out our caching strategy there are important questions we must answer.
+Caching can be hard, and introduces complexity.
+When we begin to work out our caching strategy there are important questions we must answer.
 Some of these include:

- 1. Do we do an in-process cache for one service or an out-of-process cache that multiple services can benefit from?
+ 1. **Do we do an in-process cache for one service or an out-of-process cache that multiple services can benefit from?**

- 2. If we want to do out-of-process caching.
-How do we do it?
+ 2. **If we want to do out-of-process caching.
+How do we do it?**

- 3. What if an upstream service is failing, how can we continue to serve the response if cached?
+ 3. **What if an upstream service is failing, how can we continue to serve the response if cached?**

- 4. How to handle cache invalidation?
+ 4. **How to handle cache invalidation?**

-There a ton of ways we could go about solving each one of these problems using different software packages, caching applications etc. It would also depend on the skills of your team, the throughput demands required by the system, and assuming you are not starting from scratch, leveraging what you have already built.
+There tons of ways we could go about solving each one of these problems using different software packages, caching applications etc. It would also depend on the skills of your team, the throughput demands required by the system, and assuming you are not starting from scratch, leveraging what you have already built.
 If you are starting from scratch...
 Nice!
 Have fun!

-Let's address the four questions posed above.
-We will address them by using features that nginx offers us out of the box in the community edition.
-Certainly, if you have the $$$ check out nginx+, but none of these solutions will require it.

-Also for the purposes of this article we will only be focused on caching "safe" requests (`GET`, `HEAD`, `OPTIONS`).
+For the purposes of this article we will only be focused on caching "safe" requests (`GET`, `HEAD`, `OPTIONS`).
 Caching non-safe request methods like `POST` requires other considerations when it comes to both fast response time, resilliency, and managing complexity.
-In these cases you might investigate using a `cache-aside` or `read-through/write-through` pattern.
+In these cases you might investigate using a more involved `cache-aside` or `read-through/write-through` pattern.
 Both of these topics could posts by themselves.

 This blog is also focused on eventual consistency not strong consistency caching.
 If you are unfamiliar with these two terms here is a quick catch-up: